The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Hot Sub-Neptunian Desert

-The hot super-Earth desert, defined as $R_{\mathrm{p}}$\,=\,2.2--3.8\,\rearth\ and $F_{\mathrm{p}}$\,$>$\,650\,\fearth, is another region of parameter space initially claimed to be devoid of planets \citep{Lundkvist2016}.
-The lack of planets in the hot super-Earth desert can be explained by photoevaporation \citep{Lopez2012,owen16,Owen2017}, where the planets' hydrogen and helium atmospheres are completely lost to the large EUV flux at small orbital separations \citep{Lopez2017}.
+The hot super-Earth desert, defined as $R_{\mathrm{p}}$\,=\,2.2--3.8\,\rearth\ and $F_{\mathrm{p}}$\,$>$\,650\,\fearth, is another region of parameter space believed to be devoid of planets \citep{Lundkvist2016}.
+The lack of planets in the hot super-Earth desert can be explained by photoevaporation \citep{Lopez2012,owen16,Owen2017}, with hydrogen and helium atmospheres being completely lost to the large EUV flux at small orbital separations \citep{Lopez2017}.
 At lower incident EUV fluxes, planets still lose significant portions of their atmospheres, but stabilize at an envelope mass fraction of 1--2\% \citep{Owen2017}. \cite{Berger2018c} found 74 confirmed planets/planet candidates in the ``desert'', and suggested that some of these planets (1) may be the remnants of the photoevaporation of a giant planet's envelope \citep{baraffe05}, (2) did not receive enough EUV flux to lose their low molecular weight atmospheres \citep{Owen2017}, or (3) may have high molecular weight atmospheres \citep{Lopez2017}.
 Our newly derived stellar masses and ages can shed additional light on the properties and formation of this intriguing class of planets.

 Figure \ref{fig:desert}(a) shows the age distribution of planets within (red) and outside (blue) the hot super-Earth desert at high incident fluxes \citep[$>$\,650\,\fearth,][]{Lundkvist2016}.
 We also plot the overall \kep\ sample for comparison.
 We observe similar stellar age distributions for planets within the hot super-Earth desert and those at high incident fluxes with radii outside 2.2--3.8\,\rearth.
-The median ages and uncertainties are almost identical, which suggests the distributions are also identical.
-We confirmed this with a K-S test (p-value\,=\,0.14).
-Therefore, by and large planets are not in the desert because they are young and still losing mass.
+The median ages and distributions are almost identical, which is also confirmed with a K-S test (p-value\,=\,0.14).
+We therefore conclude that most of these ``desert dwellers'' are not young planets that are currently losing mass.